obaker8/blog/_posts/2018-02-01-Keeping-Your-New-Year's-Resolutions-in-the-Year-of-the-Dog.md

 ---
 layout: post
 comments: true
-title: "Keeping Your New Years Resolutions in the Year of the Dog"
+title: "Keeping Your New Year's Resolutions in the Year of the Dog"
 date: 2018-02-01
 ---
 ![_config.yml]({{ site.baseurl }}/images/year of the dog.jpg)

 <i>2018 is already shaping up to be one of my favourite years.
 According to the 12-year cycle of the Chinese zodiac, it's the Year of the Dog.
 And that's definitely a year I can get behind.
 But what about your new year’s resolutions?
 Did you vow to become more active?
 Finally quit smoking, or take up rugby?
-While not every new years resolution has a four-legged solution, your dog can play a big role in helping you form new, positive habits.
+While not every new year's resolution has a four-legged solution, your dog can play a big role in helping you form new, positive habits.
 Here's how:</i>

 **This Year I'm Going to Be More Active!**